lubiedak/VRPFinal/FrontEnd/readme.md

 # Front End ReadMe
-> A guide to setting up and developing the front-end component of BookIt V2
+> A guide to setting up and developing the front-end component of VRP

 Node.js is a Javascript Platform for server-side programming, it allows the front-end to run on network and as such provides a realistic environment to test and develop.
 Node Package Manager or NPM is Node's package manager, which can be utilised for Anuglar, Ember, Javascript and a variety of other front-end tools.
 It provides a means to utilise packages such as Browserify, Grunt, Gulp and Bower, which will be explained later in the ReadMe.